mankai-chow/FuzzifiED.jl/docs/src/tutorial.md

 The last argument for segment operators can be omitted and generated automatically.
 It is stored in a matrix-free, block-structured form, and is applied to a state through `*`.

-## Finding the Eigenstates
+## Finding the Eigen-States

-The lowest eigenstates are computed by [`GetEigensystem`](@ref), which applies `KrylovKit.eigsolve` to the matrix-free composite operator.
+The lowest eigen-states are computed by [`GetEigensystem`](@ref), which applies `KrylovKit.eigsolve` to the matrix-free composite operator.
 Since the operator is real and symmetric we pass `issymmetric = true`.

 ```julia
 enrg, st = GetEigensystem(cpop_hmt, 10 ; issymmetric = true)